txstate-etc/svelte-forms/README.md

 * `submitting` - `true` if the form is currently being submitted; use to disable the submit button or show a loading indicator.
 Note that simultaneous submissions are disallowed no matter what you show to the user.
 Submission attempts while a submission is in flight are ignored.
 * `valid` - `true` if the last validation/submission did not return any `error` or `system` messages
 * `invalid` - `true` if the last validation/submission returned at least one `error` or `system` message
+* `showingInlineErrors` - `true` if there are any fields with visible errors (not warning or success messages).
+Use this to show a final message at the bottom of the form, near the submit button, informing the user that the form is invalid.
+Preferably also use aria-live="polite" on this message.
+If you do not do this and your form is longer than the user's screen, it's possible a field above their current view will be marked invalid and they will be confused why the submit button does not work.
+Further, without doing this and giving it the aria-live attribute, screen reader users may not have any feedback that their form submission is invalid.
+You may set aria-live on individual inline messages, but that can get noisy.

 ## Field
 This is the basic building block that represents the state of a single input field.
 It provides all the slot props you need to build an `<input>` inside it.
 ### Props
 * `path` - The path to this input's data in the JSON payload.
 If the Field is inside an `AddMore` or `SubForm` component, this path should be relative to the nearest one.
 For instance, the Field in `<SubForm path="nested"><Field path="name"></Field></SubForm>` maps to `payload.nested.name`.
 * `defaultValue` - (optional) If desired, you may set an initial value to be loaded into an empty form payload.
 Provide the data type expected in the payload; if you are using serialize/deserialize functions there may be a type mismatch between the input element's value attribute and the payload data.
+Note that setting a `preload` will override any default values, even if the preload has an undefined or null value.
+This is because `preload` assumes that the user is editing a form that had previously been validly filled out in its entirety.
 * `serialize` - (optional) Provide a function that accepts data of the type expected in the JSON payload and converts it to the type expected by your slot content.
 This will frequently be used to convert a Date or number in the payload into a string for an `<input>` element.
 This library provides some, see documentation below.
 * `deserialize` - (optional) The reverse of serialize.
 Accept data from your slot and convert it to what you need in the payload.
 This will frequently be used to convert the string from an `<input>` element into something like a Date or number.
 This only has an effect if you use the `onChange` slot prop.
 If you use `setVal` instead, you are expected to do the type conversion before calling `setVal`.
 * `conditional` - (optional) see "Conditional vs Remove from DOM" below
 ### Default Slot Props
 * `path` - The full absolute path to this field in the JSON payload.
 In the example above (for the `path` prop), it would be `nested.name`.
-Recommended to pass this into input's name attribute so it's easy to track which inputs map where when inspecting the DOM.
+It is recommended to pass this into the input's name attribute so it's easy to track which inputs map where when inspecting the DOM.
 * `value` - The value to be passed into the input.
-If you skip this it will be an uncontrolled input and updates to the form's store will not be reflected back to the user.
+If you skip this it will be an uncontrolled input and updates to the form's store will not be reflected back to the user, including if you set a `preload`.
 * `messages` - An array of validation messages from the server pertaining to this specific input.
 You should display them to the user as close to the input as possible so they can see where they messed up.
 The non-recommended alternative is to place all messaging at the top or bottom of the form.
 * `valid` - `true` when you would want to show the user that a field passed validation (e.g. by giving it a green border).
 * `invalid` - `true` when you would want to show the user that a field failed validation (e.g. by giving it a red border).
 Note that if the form has never been validated or the user hasn't advanced this far down the form, `valid` and `invalid` can both be false (likely leaving the field with a neutral color).
 * `setVal` - Use this function to send data changes back to the form state.
 Send the type expected in the JSON payload.
   * If you need to know the current state to make your change, you can give `setVal` a function that receives the current value as its first argument.
 Do NOT mutate the input.
 For example: `setVal(arr => [...arr, 'new value'])` will push `new value` onto the existing array.
-* `onChange` - A convenience function that can be passed transparently into an input's `on:change`.
-It depends on `this.value` or `e.detail` to contain the data.
+* `onChange` - A convenient alternative to `setVal` that can be passed directly into an input's `on:change`.
+It depends on `this.value` or `e.detail` to contain the updated data.
 The deserialize function will be run on it to convert it to the type expected in the JSON payload.
 Recommended to also pass this to `on:keydown` for quicker feedback.
+If you have a complicated field to build, you may not have a suitable `input` element for `onChange` and you should call `setVal` instead.
 * `onBlur` - Pass this to your input's `on:blur` so that moving focus out of it will dirty it and show error messages (like one that says it's required).
-Without this the user would have to change the field to dirty it.
+Without this the user would have to change the field (or a field below it) to dirty it.

 ## SubForm
-Use this component to start a new object in your JSON payload.
+Use this component to start a new sub-object in your JSON payload.
 Any `Field` components inside it will have their path prepended with its path.
 For instance:
 ```svelte
 <Form name="profile">
   <Field path="fullname"> ... </Field>